NeuralRemaster: Phase-Preserving Diffusion for Structure-Aligned Generation: Method

 \subsection{Extension to Videos}

-\methodname{} can be directly repurposed for video generation by constructing phase-preserving noise frame-by-frame.
-For a video $\{I_1, I_2, ..., I_T \}$, we construct structured noise for each frame, and concatenate them along the time dimension.
-We found that the best video generation results are when we first apply an image-based \methodname{} on the first frame, and then use the first-frame-conditioned video \methodname{} to generate the rest of the video.
-Similar to image generation, for video generation, our method requires no architectural changes either and simply supplies structured noise for each frame.
+\methodname{} extends to video by constructing phase-preserving noise frame-by-frame.
+For a video $\{I_1, I_2, ..., I_T\}$, we construct structured noise for each frame and concatenate along the time dimension.
+Since current video diffusion models produce lower-fidelity individual frames than image models, we adopt a two-stage pipeline: generating the initial frame with image-based \methodname{}, then extending temporally with first-frame-conditioned video \methodname{}.
+No architectural changes are required.